Introduction

 SM (SEQ MODE)

-is set to LOOP
+to LOOP

 - Channel LEDs show the quarter-phase of the loop